-Hemorrhoids are categorised by inflamed veins in the anus and rectum, which can lead to sensitivity, itching, pain and bleeding.
-It also makes the bowel movements more painful and hard that may produce mucus discharge.
+Hemorrhoids are categorised by inflamed veins in the anus and rectum, which can lead to sensitivity, itching, pain, and bleeding.
+It also makes the bowel movements more painful and hard, which may produce mucus discharge.

 Some of the causative factors of hemorrhoids include: